Rehan-Meer/InstagramBot/README.md

-# instagram-autolike-bot
+# instagram Autoliker Bot
-This is a python program that can login to user account on instagram, search specific user and like all posts of that user.
-All of this is done automatically using selenium
+This is a python program made to fully automate the process of login, searching specific user ,watching stories ,liking,commenting and downloading all posts of that user along with other details on instagram.
+Allthis is done using beautifulsoup selenium.